lsst-ts/ts_tma_tma-documentation_training/README.md

   useful as a start point.
 - Bosch configuration tool [folder with 3 docs:](https://gitlab.tekniker.es/publico/3151-lsst/documentation/maintenancedocuments/boschcontroller)
   - **Bosch_Controller_Startup_Configuration**: This repo contains the document for the startup of the Bosch Controller (MLC) and its configuration.
-  - **BoschRexrothRecovery**: This repo has the documentation to recover the Bosch Rexroth hardware from an stacked situation or a major fault.
+  - **BoschRexrothRecovery**: This repo has the documentation to recover the Bosch Rexroth hardware from a stuck situation or a major fault.
   - **ReplaceBoschMotor**: Documentation with procedure to replace a Bosch motor and configure it.
 In this document there are no mechanical instructions for the replacement.
 - TwinCAT, for [ethercat diagnosis](https://gitlab.tekniker.es/publico/3151-lsst/documentation/maintenancedocuments/ethercat/ethercatlinediagnostic)
 - NI distributed system manager: manages the ethercat from the PXIs, this tool comes from National Instruments and can only run on windows